rgb-archive/spec/04-RGB.md

 can be issued, re-issued, updated, transferred using different types of OpenSeals proofs, as defined with [RGB schema definition](#rgb-schema).

+## Details of implementation

+### Versioning

+The proofs MUST stick to the version provided by the parent proofs.
+If the issuers of some of the assets under the proof has not adopted (according to the [algotithm](#upgrade)) the highest version which is adopted by the other assets from the proof, these assets MUST be transferred by a separate proof.

+The asset issuer must announce that he supports the update by committing to an appropriate [asset version upgrade proof](#asset-version-upgrade).
+All the asset owners which would like to upgrade the asset will be publishing a new **version upgrade proof** (NB: this is defined not by RGB, but by OpenSeals framework and is different from the asset version upgrade proof) committed to the transaction in a block with bigger height that the asset version upgrade proof.
+Version upgrade proof proof MUST use and MUST BE validated with the commitment rules from the *previous* version, as specified by the OpenSeals framework.
+All the descending proofs after this first proof adapting the new major version MUST adapt and MUST BE validated with the new commitment rules as defined by the new version specification.

+The schema upgrade is done in the same way except that the *version upgrade proof* has to be serialized with the new schema rules.

+There is no possibility to downgrade the version of the proofs that has adopted a commitment or a scheme upgrade.

 ## Schema definition